Fading Coder

 Function: BuildClassThresholdMap

-Converts a list of distance thresholds (from parameter distance_threshold_list) into a map associating each class label with its threshold.
+Converts a list of distance thresholds (from parameter distance_threshold_list) in to a map associating each class label with its threshold.
 This map is consumed by IsOverlapWithUnknown.

 Constructor: ObjectFusionNode::ObjectFusionNode